sorayaelcar/Sving/master/readme.txt

 support to Blender.
 They use the addMultiresLevel feature that was introduced in Blender 2.46 which you can get from http://www.blender.org/download/get-blender/

+**** Automatic Installation ****

+Open a command prompt in the extracted directory and run the following:

+blender -P install.py

+When Blender has finished loading, you should press CTRL-U to save the user defined scripts directory.
+You can skip this step if you had previously set this directory.
+It is set to a folder called blender_scripts in your home directory otherwise and should be saved or the scripts won't appear next time you load Blender.

-**** Installation ****
+**** Manual Installation ****

-copy the .py files to your Blender scripts directory.
+copy the primstar directory to your Blender user scripts directory.
 The exact directory varies depending on the options you selected during the install of Blender.

 If you go to Help - System - System Information it will create a text document with the correct path in.